amlanjlahkar/dwots/README.md

 # Dwots

-This is the collection of my personal dotfiles and some simple shell scripts I've been utilizing on my linux machine.
+Dwots is the collection of my personal dotfiles and some simple shell scripts I've been utilizing on my linux machine.

 For portability purpose, I've chosen to manage my dotfiles with [stow](https://www.gnu.org/software/stow/ "ganoo stow to be precise").
 According to the documentation: